Ballistic: Ecks vs. Sever: Plot

-Returning home with his mother Vin from a trip to Berlin, Michael Gant, the son of Defense Intelligence Agency (DIA) director Robert Gant, is kidnapped and his security detail is nearly wiped out by the attacker, ex-DIA agent Sever.
+Returning home with his mother Vinn from a trip to Berlin, Michael Gant, the son of Defense Intelligence Agency (DIA) director Robert Gant, is kidnapped and his security detail is nearly wiped out by the attacker, ex-DIA agent Sever.
 FBI agent Jeremiah Ecks left the agency after his wife Rayne was killed in a car bombing.
 His old boss, Julio Martin, asks him to investigate the Gant case.
-He claims that Rayne is still alive and he will give Ecks the information on her whereabouts if he helps take down Sever.
+He claims that Vinn is still alive and he will give Ecks the information on her whereabouts if he helps take down Sever.
 Ecks agrees and discovers Sever is an orphaned Chinese girl the DIA adopted to train as a covert operative and assassin with "no fear, no conscience, and no morality."
 Meanwhile, Robert Gant executes the only survivor of his son's security detail.
 He then orders his elite agents, led by A. J. Ross, to pursue Sever and rescue Michael.

-Ecks joins Martin and CSIS agent Harry Lee in Vancouver, where Sever is hiding out.
+Ecks joins Martin and RCMP agent Harry Lee in Vancouver, where Sever is hiding out.
 Ecks learns that Gant stole an experimental weapon codenamed Softkill, a nanorobot which operates in the human circulatory system and can cause heart attacks at will.
 Gant had implanted Softkill in Michael in order to smuggle it into the United States.
 Ross and his men surround Sever in a shopping plaza, but she wipes out Ross's forces in a lengthy gun battle.
 Sever shoots Martin, and Ecks pursues Sever, climaxing with a fight that's cut off when Ross starts shooting at them with an M60 machine gun, giving Sever a chance to escape.

 Ecks is arrested by the Vancouver Police Department under the false pretense that he killed Martin.
 While being transported to jail, his convoy is attacked by Sever, who frees Ecks.
 After a lengthy car chase, Sever throws a piece of paper at Ecks and tells him to ask Gant about his wife.
 Ecks meets Rayne at an aquarium and it's revealed that her "death" was orchestrated by Gant.
-Rayne ended up believing Ecks had died while he thought she was gone.
+Rayne ended up believing Ecks had died while he believed that she had.
 Rayne then married Gant under the name Vinn.
 It ends up that Gant had Sever's family killed; it was initially believed that kidnapping Michael was Sever's revenge.
 However, Rayne reveals that Michael is actually Ecks' son, and Sever's kidnapping was for his protection.

 Ecks, Rayne, and Sever go to Sever's underground bunker in an abandoned trainyard, where Rayne is reunited with Michael.
-Gant and Ross arrive with an army of heavily armed DIA agents, and a massive battle ensues.
+Gant and Ross arrive with an army of heavily armed DIA agents, and a pitched battle ensues.
 Ecks and Sever eventually gain the upper hand and Sever kills Ross in a fight in the bunker.
 Gant tries to retrieve the Softkill in Michael's arm but is surprised to find it's not there.
 Sever kills Gant using a Softkill-loaded bullet and escapes as the police arrive.
 The film concludes with Ecks and Sever looking over the sea and Ecks thanking Sever for reuniting him with his family.